Saturday, December 6, 2025

 I know I should be grateful, and I am.
 I've spent nine years being grateful as fuck that it isn't worse.
 Sometimes, though, you've got to tell the truth about things, and take a break from suckling at the teet of positivity.

-27.10 edit: I can still walk.
+27.10 edit: I can still walk, and I can still come.
 Having thought about it, I'm doing pretty damn well.